-The abilities and skills candidates and students must possess in order to complete the education and training associated with the Graduate Program in Public Health are referred to as technical standards.
+The abilities and skills candidates and students must possess in order to complete the education and training associated with the Master of Public Health are referred to as technical standards.
 These abilities and skills are essential for entry into most professional practice settings associated with this degree program.

 1.0 Observation Skills Technical Standard

 1.01 Demonstrate sufficient attention and accuracy in observation skills (visual, auditory and tactile) in the lecture hall and/or online settings.
 Indicators include, but are not limited to, accurate visualization and discrimination of text, numbers, patterns, graphic illustrations and other imaging texts.

 2.01 Students must be able to communicate with faculty, colleagues and the target audience with whom they work.